 LTD benefits are reduced by the amount of other disability income to which you are entitled upon first becoming eligible for the other income.
-Future increases in the other income (e.g. based on Canadian Consumer Price Index or similar indexing arrangements) will not further reduce your LTD benefits until your LTD benefit is re-calculated ("indexed") based on current wage rates (i.e. every 4 years).
+Future increases in the other income (e.g. based on Canadian Consumer Price Index or similar indexing arrangements) will not further reduce your LTD benefits.